The Song of the Vermonters, 1779

-"The Song of the Vermonters, 1779" is a poem by the American Quaker poet John Greenleaf Whittier (December 17, 1807 – September 7, 1892) about the U.S. state of Vermont during its years of independence (1777–1791), sometimes called the Vermont Republic.
+"The Song of the Vermonters, 1779" Also known as "The Green Mountaineer" is a poem by the American Quaker poet John Greenleaf Whittier (December 17, 1807 – September 7, 1892) about the U.S. state of Vermont during its years of independence from 1777 to 1791, which are sometimes called the Vermont Republic.

 Overview

-The ballad describes a period when Vermont deflected land claims from the British colonies of New Hampshire and New York.
+The ballad describes a period when Vermont deflected land claims from the British provinces of New Hampshire and New York.

 Whittier originally wrote the poem in 1828.
 It was published anonymously by The New-England Magazine in 1833.
 Similarities in the last stanza with prose by Ethan Allen caused many to believe the entire work to be by Allen.
 For nearly sixty years the poem was republished with credit going to Ethan Allen.
 The confusion was perpetuated in part by Henry Stevens, a co-founder of the Vermont Historical Society.
 In 1843, Stevens presented the poem to the Society as one by Allen which he had "discovered".
 The discovery was also reported in the Vermont Chronicle.
 The poem was republished anonymously in England by the Northern Star in July 1847 in an issue which included two other poems by Whittier.

 Whittier, however, had acknowledged his authorship in an obscure Massachusetts magazine in 1858.
 In preparing for an address at a centennial celebration in 1877, a resident of Bennington named Daniel Roberts asked Whittier to confirm his authorship.
 In July of that year, Whittier acknowledged authorship as "a boy's practical joke."
+As Whittier wrote in the Boston Transcript in March 1887:

 The poem was included in the 1904 Oxford Complete Edition of Whittier's poetry, The Poetical Works of John Greenleaf Whittier.
 Oxford Complete Edition.